BlueBrain/Currentscape/doc/source/tutorial.rst

         import numpy as np
         from currentscape.currentscape import plot_currentscape

 Then, you can load your data.
-You must select voltage and currents data.
+You must select voltage and currents data. (see 'Extracting currents' section below for how to get voltage and currents from a cell)
 The voltage data should be a list, and the currents data should be a list containing one list for each current.
 Each voltage and current list should have the same size.
 You can access the dataset in the example